trasba/imsanity/readme.txt

 === Plugin Name ===
 Contributors: verysimple
 Donate link: http://verysimple.com/products/imsanity/
-Tags: imsanity
-Requires at least: 2.7
+Tags: imsanity, image, images, automatic scale, automatic resize, image resizer, image scaler Requires at least: 2.7
 Tested up to: 3.2.1
 Stable tag: trunk

-Imsanity short description...
+Imsanity automatically resizes insanely huge image uploads

 == Description ==

-Imsanity description
+Imsanity automatically resizes insanely huge image uploads down to a more reasonable size.
+The plugin is configurable with a max width and height.
+Whenever a contributor uploads an image that is larger than the configured size, Imsanity will scale it down to the max size automatically and remove the original image.

+This is the perfect plugin for blogs that do not require hi-resolution original images to be stored and/or the contributors don't want (or understand how) to scale images before uploading.

 = Features =

-* Automatically scales images to a "sane" size for display
+* Automatically scales large image uploads to a more "sane" size for display in a browser
+* Allows configuration of max width/height

 == Installation ==